Full Time RVing—How to Downsize Your Home to an RV

 2. Downsizing Kitchen and Household Items

-Unless you are moving into a large luxury RV, you will probably have drastically less kitchen storage than you were accustomed to in your house.
+Moving into smaller quarters, you will probably have drastically less kitchen storage than you were accustomed to in your house.
 Our RV has very limited kitchen storage, but we find that it is sufficient if we choose wisely.

 Kitchen and household Items to take in your RV